authzed/docs/docs/reference/schema-lang.md

 | `member` | is member of the object |

 :::note
 You'll note that we also used `member` above in the relation example.
-Defining `member` as a **permission** might be found when you have multiple "ways" an object can be a member of another object, thus changing it from a direct relation to a computed set.
+Defining `member` as a **permission** might be found when you have multiple "ways" a subject can be a member of a resource, thus changing it from a simple relation to a *computed* set of subjects.
 :::

 ## Comments